InfoSec812/namespace2chart/README.md

 You will need to have already logged on to your cluster with the command-line tool (e.g. `oc` or `kubectl`).

 ```
-Usage: namespace2chart [-v] [-k[=<kubeConfigFile>]] [-c=<kubeClusterUrl>]
+Usage: namespace2chart [-dhv] [-k[=<kubeConfigFile>]] [-c=<kubeClusterUrl>]
                        [-C=<chartName>] [-n=<userSelectedNamespace>] [-i
                        [=<ignoredResourceKinds>...]]...
   -c, --cluster=<kubeClusterUrl>
-                  The URL of the Kubernetes/OpenShift cluster to target (defaults to currently logged in cluster from ~/.kube/config)
+                         The URL of the Kubernetes/OpenShift cluster to target
+                           (defaults to currently logged in cluster from ~/.
+                           kube/config)
   -C, --chart-name=<chartName>
-                  The name of the Helm 3 Chart to be created (default to the name of the namespace)
+                         The name of the Helm 3 Chart to be created (default to
+                           the name of the namespace)
+  -d, --decode-secrets   If set, this will cause Secrets to have their 'data'
+                           fields base64 decoded into 'stringData' fields.
+  -h, --help             Output this help message.
   -i, --ignored[=<ignoredResourceKinds>...]
-                  The Kubernetes/OpenShift resource types which should be ignored (default: ReplicationController, Pod).
+                         The Kubernetes/OpenShift resource types which should
+                           be ignored
+                           Default: [ReplicationController, Pod, Build,
+                           NetworkPolicy, DaemonSet, ReplicaSet,
+                           RoleBindingRestriction, ImageStreamTag,
+                           ControllerRevision, StatefulSet,
+                           HorizontalPodAutoscaler,
+                           AppliedClusterResourceQuota, Endpoints,
+                           RoleBindingRestriction, Event, EgressNetworkPolicy,
+                           PodDisruptionBudget]
   -k, --kube-config[=<kubeConfigFile>]
-                  The file from which to read cached Kube config (~/.kube/config)
+                         The file from which to read cached Kube config (~/.
+                           kube/config)
   -n, --namespace=<userSelectedNamespace>
-                  The namespace from which to collect resources to be converted (defaults to the currently selected namespace from ~/.kube/config)
+                         The namespace from which to collect resources to be
+                           converted (defaults to the currently selected
+                           namespace from ~/.kube/config)
-  -v, --verbose   Outputs more debugging level information (Can be repeated up to 5 times for max verbosity)
+  -v, --verbose          Outputs more debugging level information (Can be
+                           repeated up to 5 times for max verbosity)
 ```

 ## Frequently Asked Questions